xlurio/harmony-docs/commands/txt2image.rst

 Arguments
 =========

-.. program:: harmony sort
+.. program:: harmony image2txt

-.. option:: colors-file
+.. option:: image-file

-    The Harmony color palette file with the list of colors to be represented (see :ref:`file_specification`).
+    The image which will be used to extract the colors.

 =======